 Consultation Question 37 - If you answered no to question 36, please explain your answer.

-A mechanism for adding capacity and biomethane must be allowed under the new Green Gas Support Scheme.

 We understand the need to manage potential for increased future spend by not allowing additional capacity from point of scheme closure, particularly if the Green Gas Support Scheme will be brought in at or around the time the RHI scheme closes.

 However, it is paramount that the new Green Gas Support Scheme includes a mechanism to add capacity or biomethane.
 The reasons for this are set out below.